- MUST SEE WEBSITE: Institute of School and Parish Development (Catholic Website of the Week)

 listening to them and asking them questions."
 Luke 2:46

-This month over 2 million children begin Catholic School.
+This month nearly 2 million children begin Catholic School.
 Many of us may have attended a Catholic school in our time.
 Many remember the dear nuns, or a wonderful lay teacher who gave fully of themselves, bringing his or her uniqueness to the classroom.

 "Therefore every teacher of the law who has been instructed about the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old."
 Matthew 13:52